-DIY Glitter Ornaments are an easy project for you to make this holiday season.
+DIY Glitter Ornaments are an extremely easy project for you to make this holiday season.
 DIY Glitter Ornaments always come out beautiful and they will make your Christmas Tree Shine.

 DIY Glitter Ornaments can be made with either glass or plastic ornaments.
 I prefer glass ornaments but if you have pets and little ones, you may want to use plastic ornaments so they don’t break.